-- Faith-based and community-based organizations (FBOs and CBOs) have a long history of involvement in the federal nutrition assistance programs and a tradition of supporting lowincome people by providing a wide range of social services.
-These organizations are important and longstanding partners in the USDA's efforts to provide nutrition assistance to those in need. - 2.
+- Faith-based and community-based organizations (FBOs and CBOs) have a long history of involvement in Federal nutrition assistance programs and a tradition of supporting low-income people by providing a wide range of social services.
+These organizations are important and longstanding partners in the U.S. Department of Agriculture's efforts to provide nutrition assistance to those in need. - 2.
 Nutrition assistance program policy encourages the participation of FBOs/CBOs on an equal footing with other kinds of local cooperating organizations, and avoids barriers that would make their participation difficult.
-In addition, the FNS has undertaken special initiatives that recognize the role of FBOs/CBOs in serving low-income people. - 3.
-The USDA promulgated a regulation on July 9, 2004 to ensure the elimination of unwarranted barriers to the participation of faith-based organizations in USDA-funded programs on the basis of religion.
+In addition, the Food and Nutrition Service (FNS) has undertaken special initiatives that recognize the role of FBOs/CBOs in serving low-income people. - 3.
+USDA promulgated a regulation on July 9, 2004, to ensure the elimination of unwarranted barriers to the participation of faith-based organizations in USDA-funded programs on the basis of religion.
 The regulation, titled Equal Opportunity for Religious Organizations is codified at 7 CFR Part 16, and ensures a level playing field for the participation of faith-based organizations and other community organizations in USDA programs.